The Food Photography Fundamentals

 What equipment do you need to help you during your photo shoot?

 There’s a lot of equipment on the market and knowing what to get can be tricky at first.
-Knowing the type of lighting your working with is a good first step to figuring out what else you might need.
-And, the next best step is to start taking pictures.
-You’ll soon discover what’s working and what isn’t working for your workflow.
-Take your time with investing in different gear, because it doesn’t make sense to invest in too much too soon.
+Knowing the type of lighting your working with is a good first step to figuring out what other equipment you might need.

 Camera Settings